giftyemefatechhub/sustainableproject/public/doc/lab-environment.md

 Texteditor/IDE
 ------------------------

 Install a texteditor or IDE of your choice.
-[Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/) and both good choices as a plain texteditor with plugin capabilities.
-Ensure you are using the following setup through out the course:
+The texteditors and development environments [Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/) are both good choices as a plain texteditor with plugin capabilities.

+No matter what editor you choose, ensure you are using the following setup through out the course:

 * File format UTF-8 NOBOM
 * Unix style line endings LF `\n`